Gittins' theorem under uncertainty: Part A: Analysis of a single bandit

 As mentioned in Remark \ref{gamma as average cost}, we may view $\gamma$ as a time-average cost under optimal stopping.
 The stopping time $\sigma(s,\lambda)$ can be interpreted as the first time when this average cost exceeds a fixed $\lambda$.
 Once $\gamma$ exceeds $\lambda$, the offered compensation $\lambda$ is insufficient to make the bandit attractive so, to minimize the total `expected' cost, we will stop.

-In what follows, we formulize this intuition.
+In what follows, we formalize this intuition.
 We will show that $\sigma(s,\lambda)$ is an optimal stopping time when the reward $\lambda$ is offered.
 In particular, we will show that $\sigma(s,\gamma(s))$ attains the optimal value with the reward $\lambda = \gamma(s)$.
-Moreover, the value for this optimal stopping problem is zero (by Corollary \ref{cost_vs_fair charge}).
+Moreover, the value for this optimal stopping problem is zero (by Theorem \ref{no benefit lemma}).

 The optimality of $\sigma(s, \lambda)$ can be proved by showing that for any stopping time $\tau \in \mathcal{T}(s)$, if $\tau > \sigma(s, \lambda)$ on some event, our value can be improved by stopping at $\sigma(s, \lambda)$ (Lemma \ref{optimal stopping1}).
 On the other hand, if $\tau < \sigma(s, \lambda)$ on some event, the value can be improved by continuing to play (Lemma \ref{optimal stopping2}).
-The easy proofs of these Lemmata are in the appendix. \begin{lemma} For every $\lambda \in L^\infty(\mathcal{F}_s)$ taking values in $[0,C)$ and $\tau \in \mathcal{T}(s)$,
+The easy proofs of these Lemmata are in the appendix \ref{Append: additional result}. \begin{lemma} For every $\lambda \in L^\infty(\mathcal{F}_s)$ taking values in $[0,C)$ and $\tau \in \mathcal{T}(s)$,

+\begin{proof} We will prove this result by applying Corollary \ref{cost_vs_fair charge} together with time-consistency and monotonicity of our nonlinear expectation.